aleks-py/aleks-py.github.io/_pages/about.md

 </figure>
 &nbsp;

 However, the poor feature representation in the initial layers result in redundant information.
-To deal with this, we can add attention layers at the skip connections to suppress activation in irrelevant regions, reducing the number of redundant features brought across.
+To deal with this, we can add **attention layers** at the skip connections to suppress activation in irrelevant regions, reducing the number of redundant features brought across by focusing "attention" only on the most important image features.
 For Text-to-Image generation, these attention networks also have access to the text embeddings to help condition the attention.
 {: style="text-align: justify"}

 &nbsp;